 Estate Planning, Estate Administration, and Elder Law for the Northern Shenandoah Valley

-At Shenandoah Estate Planning & Elder Law PLC, the focus is entirely on estates and elder law, including the drafting of wills, trusts, and powers of attorney, estate administration and fiduciary services, as well as Medicaid and incapacity planning, and guardianships and conservatorships.
+As a boutique firm, Shenandoah Estate Planning & Elder Law PLC focuses entirely on estate planning and administration, and elder law, including the drafting of wills, trusts, and powers of attorney, as well as Medicaid Planning and guardianships and conservatorships.
 This focus means clients benefit from expertise that a general practice firm often cannot provide.

 By leveraging both technology and frugality, Shenandoah Estate Planning & Elder Law PLC keeps overhead costs to a minimum, passing savings on to clients in the form of lower fees than many competitors, beginning with free initial consultations.
-Estate planning and incapacity planning is too important a matter to let legal fees cause anyone to procrastinate.
-If you need it done- we will find a way.
+Clients also benefit from the predictable, flat fees offered for many of the core legal services.

 Estate Planning, Probate, and Elder Law for the Northern Shenandoah Valley